 The thing I love about Halloween is the creativity it encourages.
+Even when staying indoors – which is likely to be most of us this year! – There are myriad festive endeavours we can do from the comfort of home.
 Pumpkin-carving, dressing up, making spooky cakes and biscuits and decorating the house with ghostly banners.

 Then one day I stayed a friend’s house whose mother let her go trick-or-treating.
 We donned black bin bags and witches’ hats and went around the neighbourhood with our buckets.
 We came back absolutely LADEN with goodies.
 I thought I’d died and gone to heaven.

 When I had my children I was determined that they would enjoy the fun side of Halloween.
 The things I loved, as well as the immense sugar rush, was meeting local people, dressing up and heading out in the dark, and just shaking things up from the norm!
 So, in that spirit, here are five ways to make your yoga more spooky this Halloween.

 Our yoga can sometimes do with a dose of Halloween-style fun and creativity!
 Are you stuck in a rut preparing for an assessment?
 Or dealing with an injury that you’re focusing on?
 It’s easy to lose that sense of daring and fun that you had when you first started getting into yoga.

 For your Halloween yoga practice, choose a yoga sequence or style that you don’t usually do.
 So if you’re a rocket-fuelled power yoga practitioner, then why not try a quieter, restorative yoga practice?
 If you’ve been running over your assessment sequences, then put those aside for a few days and remember what it was that brought you to yoga in the first place.

 2. Trick- or-Treat Yoga